valenwave/Luminescence/Pages/Research/Software.md

 ## Dropbox Paper
 * Checkboxes: Handles checkboxes as tasks.
 Philosophy is that you check items that you no longer have to think about (but still visible if you want to focus on it)
 * Linking: Both SimpleNote and Dropbox Paper is good at linking pages.
 The disadvantage of linking with a Markdown collection is automatically setting the file path to each file.
 A file path which can be broken if the file moves.
 This isn't an issue with SimpleNote or Dropbox Paper though.
-* Link jumping: Going from page to page is pretty slow.
+* Link jumping: Negative.
+Going from page to page is pretty slow.
 It is faster in SimpleNote.
-* Links to existing pages doesn't always appear to be an option.
+* Internal links: Negative.
+Links to existing pages doesn't always appear to be an option.
 At least in mobile.
 I really hope I can overcome this problem or else the linking becomes unusable.
-I can only hope that it is better on the web version.

-### Web App
-Needs further evaluation

-### Mobile App
-* Creating a new to a new document doesn't automatically link and just creates the document with the new title.
-You'll have to still go back and re-link.
-* It would be quicker to create pages and link to them with a full keyboard and quick access to CTRL+X, CTRL+V
+* Search: Negative.
+Something is off about the search.
+I can create a new file with text and search for the text and it won't show up in the search results.
+Maybe there's a delay, but the delay doesn't exist on SimpleNote.

-#### Upgrade from SimpleNote
+### Upgrade from SimpleNote
 * Whenever I want to have different size headers.
 * Whenever I want to have interlinking notes.

+### Limitations
+* Checking a check box will strike out the item
+* Color coding

 ## SimpleNote
-* Checkboxes: Handles checkboxes as makers.
-I like using this version for groceries, because I have a list of all items that I might enjoy having and I check the items that I actually need to get.
 * Linking: Both SimpleNote and Dropbox Paper is good at linking pages.
 The disadvantage of linking with a Markdown collection is automatically setting the file path to each file.
 A file path which can be broken if the file moves.
 This isn't an issue with SimpleNote or Dropbox Paper though.
 * Links are more verbose than Dropbox Paper.
+* Tag removals: Negative.
+I can normally delete tags, but there are some tags I can't delete for some reason.

+### Checkboxes
+* Handles checkboxes as makers.
+I like using this version for groceries, because I have a list of all items that I might enjoy having and I check the items that I actually need to get.
+* Freedom to choose whether you want an item crossed out by using the strikeout Markdown syntax, and the Markdown preview mode.

 ## Visual Studio Code
 * A Markdown and Wiki alone won't give the ability to check/uncheck items off a list dynamically.